 Why did you make it?

 Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The K4-PB was designed to drive a large number of pixels, yet remain very small so it can be easily hidden or mounted onto the prop.

 The 4 local ports provides enough outputs to handle most situations where a small controller is desirable.
 It’s more than the 2 ports of the various Raspberry Pi controllers, but not as large as the standard 16 port controllers that are typically used for pixel dense locations.

 The PocketBeagle can be powered by the same power supply powering the pixels.
 It will automatically adjust for 5V or 12V power.

 - ws2811 pixels

-- A good quality SD card with the latest FPP image installed on it.
-The latest FPP image can always be found at http://kulplights.com/bbb/
+- A good quality SD card with FPP 7.0 or newer image installed on it.
+The latest FPP image can always be found at https://github.com/FalconChristmas/fpp/releases

-- A USB network adapter – ethernet is preferred for initial setup, but WIFI (adapter must be supported by Linux/Beaglebone/Raspberry Pi) can also work if you use a micro-usb cable to connect to the PocketBeagle to do the WIFI setup.
+- A USB network adapter – ethernet is preferred for initial setup, but WIFI (adapter must be supported by Linux/Beaglebone/Raspberry Pi) that supports WIFI access point can also work.